UNIDOC-BENCH: A Unified Benchmark for Document-Centric Multimodal RAG: Experiments

-Table~\ref{tab:main-recall-details} shows that questions requiring only text are most effectively handled by RAG systems with text-embedding. \textbf{Questions requiring tables are also relatively easy for RAG systems}, as tables can be accurately parsed as text, which is a straightforward step before embedding documents for text-based retrieval.
+Table~\ref{tab:main-recall} (column T+I) compares different state-of-the-art LLMs used in the Text\&Image Retrieval setting. \texttt{Claude-4.5-sonnet} achieves the best performance across all domains, question types, and answer types.
+The table also shows that questions requiring only text are most effectively handled by RAG systems with text-embedding. \textbf{Questions requiring tables are also relatively easy for RAG systems}, as tables can be accurately parsed as text, which is a straightforward step before embedding documents for text-based retrieval.
 In contrast, questions requiring images remain challenging across all embedding types --- text, image, or multimodal --- highlighting that future \textbf{RAG improvements should prioritize image-required questions}.
-We also observe that \textbf{question type has minimal impact on overall RAG performance}.
-We provide detailed case studies in Appendix~\ref{app:examples}.
+We further observe that \textbf{multimodal joint RAG achieves stronger performance on text-dominant questions, whereas the T$+$I RAG is more effective for image-dominant queries.} We also provide detailed case studies in Appendix~\ref{app:examples}.